Crown Heights: Crown Heights North

-The racial makeup of the neighborhood was 31% White, 49% African American, 0.2% Native American, 3% Asian, 0% Pacific Islander, 0.4% from other races, and 1.9% from two or more races.
+The racial makeup of the neighborhood was 49% African American, 31% White, 3% Asian, 0.2% Native American, 0% Pacific Islander, 0.4% from other races, and 1.9% from two or more races.
 Hispanic or Latino of any race were 14% of the population.

 The entirety of Community District 8, which covers Crown Heights North, had 97,130 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.2 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are middle-aged adults and youth: 20% are between the ages of 0–17, 37% between 25 and 44, and 22% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 9% and 12% respectively.

 As of 2016, the median household income in Community District 8 was $60,107.
 In 2018, an estimated 21% of Crown Heights North residents lived in poverty, compared to 21% in all of Brooklyn and 20% in all of New York City.
 One in eleven residents (9%) were unemployed, compared to 9% in the rest of both Brooklyn and New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 50% in Crown Heights North, lower than the citywide and boroughwide rates of 52% and 51% respectively.
 Based on this calculation, as of 2018, Crown Heights North is considered to be gentrifying.

-According to the 2020 census data from New York City Department of City Planning, there is still an overwhelming Black population majority of 40,000 or more residents, but there is a diverse cultural population with each the White and Hispanic populations at between 10,000 and 19,999 residents.
+According to the 2020 census data from New York City Department of City Planning, there is still an overwhelming Black population majority of 40,000 or more residents, but there is a diverse cultural population with each of the White and Hispanic populations at between 10,000 and 19,999 residents.